 Beneficial gut bugs are also known as probiotics.
 Probiotics are a part of the entire population of intestinal micro-organisms referred to as the microbiome.

-A healthy balance of probiotics is necessary to insure good health.
+A healthy balance of probiotics is necessary to ensure good health.
 Prebiotics are those substances that feed and sustain the probiotics.
 Prebiotics include a variety of fibers that are often found in vegetables and fruits.

 Dysbiosis is a term describing a microbial imbalance, generally referring to conditions of the digestive tract.
 Dysbiosis has been associated with illnesses such as inflammatory bowel disease, obesity, cancer and colitis.